- WHY DO I NEED TO IMPROVE MY CREDIT SCORE?

 WHY DO I NEED TO IMPROVE MY CREDIT SCORE?

 Hitting financial difficulty can be unsettling for anyone.
-If something unfortunate happens, you don’t want to have to rely on high-cost short-term credit.
+If something unfortunate happens, you don’t want to have to rely on short term loans.
 With an improved credit score, you could instead lean on more premium, cheaper products like 0% interest credit cards.

 A better credit score could also mean you receive cheaper interest rates and lengthier loan terms.
 This means borrowing will be much cheaper and will help you achieve goals like big home improvements or a mortgage.